The follicular phase: everything you need to know about this period of the menstrual cycle

 What impact does the luteal phase have on fertility?

 The luteal phase lasts 14 days.
-At the beginning of the luteal phase, ovulation takes place, and this is when the "window of fertility" occurs, i.e. the time when a woman is most fertile (around day 14).
+At the beginning of the luteal phase, ovulation takes place, and it's at this time that we have the "window of fertility", i.e. the theerotic moment when a woman is most fertile (around day 14).